ojaha065/JustEnoughTime/README.md

 ### session_secret (Optional)
 Type: String
 Supported values: Any string
 Description: This is used by [`express-session`](https://github.com/expressjs/session) to sign the session cookie to prevent tampering.
 Using too short or simple encryption key can make session hijacking much easier. **It's highly recommended to change this setting as using the default one is very dangerous.**

 ### moment_language (Optional)
 Type: String
-Default: "fi"
+Default: "en"
-Supported values: Currently only "fi" (Finnish) is officially supported.
-You can try other options.
+Supported values: Any Moment.js language code.
-Description: Allows you to change Moment.js's locale which sets the format dates are displayed in.
+Description: Allows you to change [Moment.js's](https://github.com/moment/moment/) locale which sets the format dates are displayed in.
+Please note that this setting only changes the way dates are displayed.
+The dates are always calculated using [Finnish calendar](https://www.timeanddate.com/calendar/?country=24).
+E.g. first day of the week is always Monday.

 ### port (Optional)
 Type: Number